The orange indictor rods are one of my

 be returned to it's original position as indicated by the colored

-tape on the orange indicator rod.
-The red arrows point to the metal loop around the orange indicator rod.
+tape on the indicator rod.
+The red arrows point to the metal loop around the indicator rod.

 Spring Loaded Teeth on the